Due to the partial lockdown, most events are banned. Exceptions are in place. Read the rules per sector.

 - Hotels are allowed to be open for guests who come to spend the night.
-Hotels are not allowed to serve food until at least January 19.
+Hotels are not allowed to serve food until further notice.
 No alcoholic drinks may be served after 20:00 hours.
 Guests must be able to keep 1.5 metres distance from each other.

 - Other hospitality businesses, like cafes and restaurants, including terraces, must remain closed.
 They may offer takeaway food.